Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

 If the data transfer status is an error, it displays the error status on the serial terminal and stops execution.

-## Example Project: Integrating AXI CDMA with the PS HP Slave Port
+## Example 4: Integrating AXI CDMA with the PS HP Slave Port

 1. Start with one of the following:

-    -   Use the system you created in [Example Project: Validate Instantiated Fabric IP Functionality](3-using-gp-port-zynq.md#example-project-validate-instantiated-fabric-ip-functionality).
+    -   Use the system you created in [Example 3: Validate Instantiated Fabric IP Functionality](3-using-gp-port-zynq.md#example-3-validate-instantiated-fabric-ip-functionality).

     -   Create a new project as described in [Creating an Embedded Processor Project](2-using-zynq.md#creating-an-embedded-processor-project).